 Written by Allison from Eternal Arrival

-There are ice hotels all over the world, but of course, one of the premiere winter destinations in the world — Norway — has its own spin on the beloved ice hotel!
+There are ice hotels all over the world, but of course, one of the premier winter destinations in the world — Norway — has its own spin on the beloved ice hotel!
 The Tromso Ice Domes are Northern Norway’s answer to the popular ice hotel phenomenon, and it’s possible to go there on an organized day trip in order to easily see the Ice Domes.
 And that’s what most people do, considering that staying the night in the ice hotel costs about $1,500 USD per couple — a bit out of most budgets!

-Stay At The Tromso Ice Domes
+Stay At The Tromso Ice Domes: Family-friendly ice hotels

 The SnowCastle Of Kemi, Finland

-Lapland is a perfect family friendly destination for chasing the winter Northern Lights, staying at the snow castle, snow hotel, going on a snow mobile safari, ice tubing or even meeting Santa.
+Lapland is a perfect family-friendly destination for chasing the winter Northern Lights, staying at the snow castle, snow hotel, going on a snowmobile safari, ice tubing or even meeting Santa.